n. Provisions, Contingent liabilities and contingent assets Provisions

 The Company provides long-term benefits such as Retention bonus (i.e long service award) and compensated absences.
 Retention bonus is awarded to certain cadre of employees on completion of specific years of service.
 The obligation recognised in respect of these long-term benefits is measured at present value of estimated future cash flows expected to be made by the Company and is recognised on the basis of actuarial valuation, using projected unit credit method as at each balance sheet date.
 As the Company does not have an unconditional right to defer its settlement for 12 months after the reporting date, the entire leave is presented as a current liability in the balance sheet and expenses recognised in statement of profit and loss account.
 Long-term compensated balances and retention bonus are unfunded.

-The total expense is recognised over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
 At the end of each reporting period, the Company revises its estimates of the number of options that are expected to vest based on the non-market vesting and service conditions.
 It recognises the impact of the revision to original estimates, if any, in statement of profit and loss with a corresponding adjustment to equity.

 Where shares are forfeited due to a failure by the employee to satisfy the service conditions, any expenses previously recognised in relation to such shares are reversed effective from the date of the forfeiture.

-Employees of the subsidiary companies also received the options in the form of share-based payment transactions.
+Employees of the subsidiary companies also received the options in the form of share based payment transactions.
 The cost of equity settled transactions are recovered by the Company from the subsidiary companies on yearly basis based on the estimated options that will vest to the employees of the subsidiary companies.

 q.
 Financial instruments